Model Aliases

 Advanced Model Settings

-Aider-CE/Cecli supports model names with colon-separated suffixes (e.g., gpt-5:high) that map to additional configuration parameters defined in the relevant config.yml file.
+CECLI/Cecli supports model names with colon-separated suffixes (e.g., gpt-5:high) that map to additional configuration parameters defined in the relevant config.yml file.
 This allows you to create named configurations for different use cases.
 These configurations map precisely to the LiteLLM completion() method parameters here, though more are supported for specific models and providers.
+Any key under the model_settings key will override the model parameters defined in files like .cecli.model.settings.yml (more information here)

 Configuration File

-Add a structure like the following to your config.yml file or create a .aider.model.overrides.yml file (or specify a different file with --model-overrides-file if there are global defaults you want):
+Add a structure like the following to your config.yml file or create a .cecli.model.overrides.yml file (or specify a different file with --model-overrides-file if there are global defaults you want):

 model-overrides: